Quantum jumps in the non-Hermitian dynamics of a superconducting qubit

-We now turn to the $\mathcal{PT}$-symmetry broken regime, where the role of quantum jumps is comparatively subtle.
-In the absence of quantum jumps, the qubit has two stationary states, corresponding to the two eigenstates $|\pm\rangle$ of $H_\mathrm{eff}$ (Fig. \ref{fig3}(a)).
+We now turn to the $\mathcal{PT}$-symmetry broken regime, where \wcr{the quantum jumps compete with the relative non-Hermitian gain/loss effect.} In the absence of quantum jumps, the qubit has two stationary states, corresponding to the two eigenstates $|\pm\rangle$ of $H_\mathrm{eff}$ (Fig. \ref{fig3}(a)).
 The corresponding eigenvalues are purely imaginary.
 Recalling that imaginary eigenvalues correspond to gain or loss, here with $0\geq \mathrm{Im}[\lambda_+] > \mathrm{Im}[\lambda_-]$, both states exhibit loss but the $\ket{+}$ state has gain relative to $\ket{-}$.
 Therefore, the non-Hermitian dynamics favor the $\ket{+}$ state.
-The two Liouvillian eigenmatrices $\rho_{0,3}$ of $\mathcal{L}_0$ with the least and largest damping rates represent the same states, i.e., $\rho_0 \propto |+\rangle \langle+|$, $\rho_3 \propto |-\rangle \langle -|$.
-The quantum jumps perturb these eigenmatrices: the eigenmatrix $\rho_0$ becomes slightly mixed and corresponds to the steady state, while the eigenmatrix $\rho_3$ becomes a state that is not physically accessible.
-Hence, the eigenstate $|-\rangle$ of $H_\mathrm{eff}$ is no longer stable and will decay to a steady state in a process that involves both a quantum jump and the non-Hermitian (gain/loss) evolution.
+The eigenmatrices $\rho_{0,3}$ of $\mathcal{L}_0$ with the \wcr{smallest} and largest damping rates represent the same states, i.e., $\rho_0 \propto |+\rangle \langle+|$, $\rho_3 \propto |-\rangle \langle -|$. \wcr{With the perturbation of quantum jumps ($\mathcal{L}_1$),} the eigenmatrix \wcr{$\rho_0$} becomes slightly mixed \wcr{$\rho_0\to \tilde{\rho}_0$} and corresponds to the \wcr{effective} steady state \wcr{of the non-Hermitian qubit}, while the eigenmatrix \wcr{$\rho_3\to\tilde{\rho}_3$}, a state that is not physically accessible (Fig.~\ref{fig3}(a)).

+\wcr{The physical intuition can be understood at the quantum trajectory level.
+Given a trajectory with only a single quantum jump from the $|f\rangle$ to $|e\rangle$ level, the jump places the qubit in a superposition of $|+\rangle$ and $|-\rangle$.
+After that, though no further quantum jumps occur, the non-Hermiticity (of $H_\mathrm{eff}$) selects the eigenstate with less loss, and the renormalization of the state subsequently leads to a non-exponential decay \cite{Dalibard1992, Mlmer1993, Plenio1998}.
+Hence, the eigenstate $|-\rangle$ of $H_\mathrm{eff}$ is unstable and will decay to a steady state in a process that involves both quantum jumps and the non-Hermitian (gain/loss) evolution.
 Figure~\ref{fig3}(a) displays an illustration of one possible trajectory.
+Since the trajectories contain unknown number of quantum jumps, the steady state is slightly mixed rather than at the eigenstate $|+\rangle$.}